 Heavy metal results are presented in Table 4 and Figure 5.
-The Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC 2000) establish guidelines for sediment quality.
+The Australian and New

+Zealand Guidelines for Fresh and Marine Water Quality (ANZECC 2000) establish guidelines for sediment quality.
 These are based on recognition that sediments are an important sink for contaminants, that may then impact on benthic communities.
 The ANZECC guidelines propose two levels; a trigger value, which when exceeded requires further investigation, and a 'high' value, which suggests an immediate and chronic problem.
 As there is a general lack of information on toxicity of metals in sediment in Australasia, these values are largely derived from overseas work (Long et al. 1995).
 The trigger values are recognised by ANZECC as being conservative values, and are the values that we have chosen to use here, adopting a precautionary approach against ecological damage.

 None of the metals measured exceeded the ANZECC (2000) low trigger values, with concentrations for cadmium, chromium, copper, lead, nickel, silver and zinc being considerably lower than the relevant ANZECC guideline concentrations (Figure 5).
 There are no specific guidelines that are applicable to aluminium.
+The only sample to even approach the low trigger level guidelines was nickel at Site 10E, which had a value of 13.5 mg/kg (trigger value = 20 mg/kg).
 This years results are consistent with those reported for relatively "clean" coastal marine environments in New Zealand (Robertson 1997).
-For cadmium values, levels at some sites were below the laboratory detectable limits (Table 5).
+However, mean values were slightly higher than they have been in previous survyes.
+For silver and cadmium values, levels at some sites were below the laboratory detectable limits (Table 4).

 Table 4.
-Metals concentrations in sediments at survey sites sampled in March 2014.
+Metals concentrations in sediments at survey sites sampled in January 2015.
 Units are mg/kg dry weight.